 Ingredients, Flavor Profile

-The classic composition of sriracha is practically unchanged and does not differ from the original recipe.
+The classic composition of Sriracha is practically unchanged and does not differ from the original recipe.
 Its ingredients are:

 red chili pepper